- Metrology concepts

 Measurements of any physical quantity or value can never be exact.
 One can only know its value with a range of uncertainty.
 If measurement provides some quantity A, the measurement is written with an uncertainty: A ± ΔA.
 This expresses that the actual value of A is somewhere between A – ΔA and A + ΔA.

-On target case a we have low resolution and low accuracy, with shots all over the place.
+On target case a we have low precision and low accuracy, with shots all over the place.
 We cannot clearly see what is real value.
-Need improve both resolution and accuracy to get sample hits like on target b.
-This is high resolution with high accuracy.
-Now if we still use high resolution, but our accuracy is low, we will get target image c.
-That’s why calibration even more important for high-precision equipment, as even if we have high precision, it does not automatically get good accuracy as well.
+Need improve both precision and accuracy to get sample hits like on target b.
+This is high precision with high accuracy.
+Now if we still use high precision, but our accuracy is low, we will get target image c.
+That’s why calibration even more important for high-precision equipment, as even if we have high precision, it does not automatically get good accuracy as well without calibration.

 SI volt history

 The volt is the derived unit for electric potential, electric potential difference (voltage), and EMF.
 The volt is named in honour of the Alessandro Volta, who invented the voltaic pile, possibly the first chemical battery.
-History of electrical values
+History of electrical values.
+Currently 1 Volt is defined as the difference in electric potential between two points of a conducting wire when an electric current of one ampere dissipates one watt of power between those points, however this definition will be adjusted by upcoming SI redefinition in 2019.

 The Josephson Voltage Standard